 - (a) Toronto Hydro will normally supply and install cable from the supply point (on the street) to the termination point on the Customer's switchgear.
 For existing services, the cables could be either PILC or polymeric.
 For new services, the cables are to be polymeric only. - (b) Where paper insulated lead covered cable (PILC) is used, the Customer's switchgear shall have provision for Class 1 terminations (potheads) as defined in the latest edition of IEEE Standard 48.
-[Refer to sketch 2 for clearance requirements]. - (c) Where single conductor polymeric-insulated cable is utilized, the Customer shall provide space and clearance as shown on sketch-2 so that Class 1 terminations such as heat shrink or cold shrink termination kits can be installed.
-ANSI 386 elbow terminations are acceptable for SF6 switchgear application.
+[Refer to sketch 2 for clearance requirements]. - (c) Where single conductor polymeric-insulated cable is utilized, the Customer shall provide space and clearance as shown on sketch 2 so that Class 1 terminations such as heat shrink or cold shrink termination kits can be installed.
+ANSI 386 elbow terminations are acceptable for SF6 switchgear application. - (d) In addition to incoming feeders terminations, Customer shall provide a provision for termination of Toronto Hydro supplementary bonding conductor for Delta system or neutral conductor for Ground Wye system.